microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Reset-EntraBetaLifeCycleGroup.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+External help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta
+Online version:
-schema: 2.0.0
+Schema: 2.0.0
 ---

 # Reset-EntraBetaLifeCycleGroup

 ## Synopsis
-renews a group by updating the RenewedDateTime property on a group to the current DateTime.
+Renews a group by updating the RenewedDateTime property on a group to the current DateTime.

 ## Syntax